GreenMark Biomedical

 Grant in 2013

-NeoClone is a research-focused company established in 1999 by three scientists from the University of Wisconsin, specializing in the development of monoclonal antibodies for biotechnology and research applications.
-The company employs retroviral transformation technology to produce these antibodies, which allows for faster development times and cost savings.
-By leveraging this innovative platform, NeoClone is able to deliver customized antibodies to researchers and scientists more efficiently, enhancing the capabilities of research in the field of antibody technologies.
+NeoClone is a research-oriented company established in 1999 by three scientists from the University of Wisconsin, focusing on the development of monoclonal antibodies for biotechnology and research applications.
+The company employs retroviral transformation technology to enhance the production process of monoclonal antibodies, which allows for quicker development times and reduced costs.
+This innovative approach enables NeoClone to deliver customized antibodies to researchers and scientists more efficiently, addressing the growing demand for advanced antibody solutions in various scientific fields.

 Promentis Pharmaceuticals